Intel-bigdata/SSM/docs/admin-user-guide.md

 -----------

 <span id="_Add_Reports" class="anchor"></span>A rule defines all the
-things for SSM to work, what kind of data metrics are involved, what conditions, at what time which actions should be taken when the conditions are true.
-By writing rules, a user can easily manage their cluster and adjust its behavior for certain purposes.
+things for SSM to work, including what kind of data metrics that are involved, what conditions, and at what time the given actions should start to execute when conditions are met.
+By defining rules, a user can easily manage their cluster and adjust its behavior for certain purposes.

-User need to define the rule first based on the requirements.
+Users need to define the rule first based on the requirements.
 A rule has the following format,

 <img src="./image/rule-syntax.png" width="481" height="208" />

-A rule contains four parts, Object to manipulate, trigger, conditions and commands. “:” and “|” are used as the separator to separate different rule part.
+A rule contains four parts, object to manipulate, trigger, conditions and commands. “:” and “|” are used as the separator to separate different rule parts.

 Detailed information for each rule part is listed in the following tables.